Pharmaceutical Industry News

 The yeast species Saccharomyces Cerevisiae converts carbohydrates to carbon dioxide and alcohol through fermentation.

-But, those slightly sozzled scientists realised, it didn’t just have applications for cheese-making, brewing and baking, it also had medical significance.
+But, as those slightly sozzled scientists realised, it didn’t just have applications for cheese-making, brewing, and baking, it also had medical significance.

-Saccharomyces Cerevisiae is also an important model organism for human cell biology and, as such, has become one of the most widely-researched microorganisms, which has vastly increased our understanding of the biology of the eukaryotic cell and, therefore, human biology.
+Saccharomyces Cerevisiae is also an important model organism for human cell biology and, as such, has become one of the most widely researched microorganisms – vastly increasing our understanding of the biology of the eukaryotic cell and, therefore, human biology.

-By 500 BCE, the Chinese were using soybean curd (or ‘tofu’, in other words) to treat skin infections.
+As such, by 500 BCE, the Chinese were using soybean curd (tofu) to treat skin infections.
 This is the first known use of an antibiotic.

 As we get into more recent times, we find that the history of bioprocessing is marked by the achievements of a few talented and hard-working scientists who made real leaps in our understanding of the medical applications of this fermentation (bio)process.

-This self-taught Dutch scientist is often referred to as “the Father of Microbiology”, indeed, it is thanks to him that microbiology was recognised as an actual serious science.
+This self-taught Dutch scientist is often referred to as “the Father of Microbiology”; indeed, it is thanks to him that microbiology was recognised as a serious science.

 Although antibiotics had been used in a crude fashion for over 2,000 years, they were not understood and could not be employed clinically in a coherent way.
-That is, until 1928 when a Scottish physician and microbiologist noticed – in a pioneering moment of bioprocessing brilliance – that a mold contaminating a petri dish caused bacterial death.
+That is, until 1928, when a Scottish physician and microbiologist noticed – in a pioneering moment of bioprocessing brilliance – that a mould contaminating a petri dish caused bacterial death.

 This extremely fortunate accident – witnessed by the right person at the right moment – led to Sir Alex identifying the world’s first broadly effective antibiotic, which he named penicillin after the mould Penicillium Rubens.
 That one discovery has been described as the “single greatest victory ever achieved over disease.”

-We now enter the modern history of bioprocessing which began in 1928, as Alexander Fleming accidentally discovered antibiotics, when he noticed mould contaminating a petri dish caused bacterial death.
+We now enter the modern history of bioprocessing, which began in 1928, when Alexander Fleming accidentally discovered antibiotics.
 This led him to postulate that the mould was secreting an antibacterial substance, which would become the world’s first broadly effective antibiotic.

 He named it Penicillin, which has a catchier ring to it than “Accidentalin”.